 Garage Sales: Please limit garage sales to one sale per year per homeowner.

-Garbage Pickup: Garbage pickup is every Tuesday.
+Garbage Pickup: Garbage pickup is every Friday.
 Our units are serviced privately, not by the city of Waterloo.
 Place your garbage can at the end of the driveway and position according to the directions on the can as the trucks use mechanical arms to pick them up.
 Garbage should be contained in bags and contained completely within the garbage can (no garbage to sit on top of lid or off to the side) to prevent debris from spilling out when being collected.
-An $85.00 fee will be assessed to you if the can is overflowing by Waste Management.
+A fine of up to $150 fee will be imposed by Waste Management if the can is overflowing and will be assessed to the owner if this occurs at a unit.
 Garbage cans can only be stored either in your garage or on your patio (no other option).

 Golf Course and Pond: Ekho Ridge and Timberline share the use of the golf course and pond.
 Homeowner dues cover the cost of maintaining these areas.
 These areas are to be used as intended – using these areas as a playground or a space to hold gatherings is not permitted.
 An adult must accompany children under 16.

-Homeowners Meetings: This meeting is held the second Tuesday of each quarter (March, June, September, December) beginning at 6:30 pm in the Clubhouse.
+Homeowners Meetings: This meeting is usually held the second Tuesday of each quarter (March, June, September, December) beginning at 6:30 pm in the Clubhouse, unless otherwise announced in advance.
 All homeowners are welcome to attend.

 Interiors: Homeowners are responsible for all upkeep and maintenance.
-Changes to the actual structure of the unit must be approved by the Homeowner’s Board.
+The Homeowner’s Board must approve changes to the actual structure of the unit.
 Smoke alarms must be kept in working order at all times.

-Landscaping: Plantings and other decorative outdoor accessories are only allowed in the rock areas or on the patio as long as they do not interfere with mowers.
+Landscaping: Plantings and other decorative outdoor accessories are only allowed in the rock areas, on the patio, or within bordered landscaping rings around trees, as long as they do not interfere with mowers.
 Landscaping to any other areas is subject to board approval.
 Driving onto the grass to unload/load furniture or for deliveries is prohibited.
 Refer to “Ekho Ridge Townhomes Landscape Specifications” dated 11/10/2010 for further information.

 Noise: Residents need to be respectful of all noise levels at all times.
+Quiet hours (as regulated in the Waterloo noise control ordinance) begin at 11 PM on weeknights and 1 AM on Friday/Saturday night.

 Pets: All pets shall be on a leash when outside of their homes.
-All pet owners must clean up after their pets.
 Pets may not be left outside on a tie-out without their owners also outside.
 No pets may be kept for breeding or commercial purposes.
 All pet toys and related items must be picked up from the lawn so as not to interfere with mowing.
 Pet owners must be respectful of other residents concerning noise and cleanup.
-Dogs are allowed in the vacant lots west of Katie ridge, but not in the golf course area north of Cassi Ridge.
+If you don’t want to pick-up pet waste, dogs must go to the vacant lots west of Katie Ridge, but not in the golf course area or north of Cassi Ridge.
 Refer to the Ekho Ridge homeowners plat map for specific information on where dogs are allowed.
+In any other area pet owner’s must pick-up their pets waste immediately.
 If homeowners cannot resolve a noise issue with a pet owner, the homeowner can contact the Board for additional guidance toward resolution.

-Exteriors: Outside alterations, additions or permanent fastenings/affixments (which includes drilling holes, etc.) to the homes, patio, garage exteriors or patio fences are prohibited.
+Exteriors: Outside alterations, additions or permanent fastenings/affixments (which includes drilling holes, etc.) to the homes, patio, and garage exteriors or patio fences are prohibited.
 No signs except for “Home for Sale” signs are permitted on the lawns.